Paralysis Spinal Cord Injuries

 - Pain due to nerve damage

 Spinal cord injury victims have many special medical needs that most will need for the rest of their lives following the injury.
 The medical costs alone can be staggering for those who have a spinal injury.
-In 2012 dollars, it is expected that a person who has an injury that causes quadriplegia at the age of 25 will have well over $4.5 million in costs in their lifetime.Attorneys who concentrate on maximizing the value of spinal cord injury cases to provide for the individuals’ needs
+In 2012 dollars, it is expected that a person who has an injury that causes quadriplegia at the age of 25 will have well over $4.5 million in costs in their lifetime.Chicago accident attorneys who concentrate on maximizing the value of spinal cord injury cases to provide for the individuals’ needs

 The lasting impact of spinal cord injuries on the individual usually results in the inability to work and in substantial medical expenses.
-The spinal cord injury attorneys at Rosenfeld Injury Lawyer uses vocational experts, psychiatrists and economists to help in the calculation of economic damages in cases involving paralysis and spinal cord injury.
+The Chicago spinal cord injury attorneys at Rosenfeld Injury Lawyer uses vocational experts, psychiatrists and economists to help in the calculation of economic damages in cases involving paralysis and spinal cord injury.

-If your loved on sustained a spinal cord injury in an accident or due to medical negligence, contact our Chicago injury firm for a free consultation to discuss your options.
+If your loved on sustained a spinal cord injury in an accident or due to medical negligence, contact our Illinois injury firm for a free consultation to discuss your options.
 As with most of our personal injury cases, we do not charge a fee unless we are able to obtain a settlement or financial damages for your case.

 Resources for the care and cost of spinal cord injuries due to trauma: